zisop/CompSci-A-RPG/README.md

 # CompSci-A-RPG
-we all know robin's code is bad<br>
+we all know robin's code is very good<br>
 woops i deleted all the commit history omegalol<br>
 --at least i didnt delete the entire project ;)<br>